Turckie/ChIPseq-Pipeline/README.md

 # EPIC and IDR based ChIP seq analysis

-Scripts starting with `EPIC-ChIP-seq_N*` can be run consecutively in the order indicated by the number to recapitulate the analysis of Krause et al. Alternatively, it would also be possible to create a `snakefile` or a custom `bash` script to run one block after the other.
+Scripts starting with `EPIC-ChIP-seq_N*` can be run consecutively in the order indicated by the number to recapitulate the analysis of Krause et al. Alternatively, it would also be possible to create a custom `bash` script to run one block after the other.

 The pipeline includes the generation of a custom `blacklist` of regions that are over or under-represented in the mapping and should therefore be excluded.